Climber-Pilot: A Non-Myopic Generative Recommendation Model Towards Better Instruction-Following

 \subsection{Case Study}

-To assess the instruction-following capability of \text{\CLIMBER}, we present a case study of a user with mixed interests in Hip-Hop and Classic Hits.
+To assess the instruction-following capability of \text{\CLIMBER}, we present a case study of a user with mixed interests in Hip-Hop and Classic Hits, as shown in Figure~\ref{fig:case}.
 In the unconstrained setting, \text{\CLIMBER} retrieves candidates reflecting both genres.
 Upon injecting genre instructions, the model generates recommendations strictly confined to the target genre.

 Crucially, this strict adherence does not compromise personalization.
 The instruction-guided recommendations exhibit overlap with the results from the unconstrained setting, demonstrating that \text{\CLIMBER} successfully identifies the intersection of user interests and instructional constraints.